What is Amateur Radio

 Q – How do I get an Amateur / “Ham” Licence?

-There are generally no limitation on the Modes available to Amateur Radio operators at any level and Foundation, Intermediate and Full Licence holders can use AM, FM, SSB, CW or Digital Modes such as PSK31 or SSTV.
-Foundation licenses are limited to HF, plus 2m and 70cm and may not use FSTV, but Intermediate and Full licenses have access to the full amateur radio spectrum.
+Amateur radio operators at any level enjoy unrestricted access to various modes, including AM, FM, SSB, CW, and digital modes like PSK31 or SSTV.
+However, Foundation licenses are restricted to HF, 2m, and 70cm bands and exclude FSTV, whereas Intermediate and Full licenses grant access to the entire amateur radio spectrum.

 LICENCE Max.